Features

 TypeScript (or not)

-Everything in the core of oclif is written in TypeScript and the generator can build fully configured TypeScript CLIs or just plain JavaScript CLIs.
-By virtue of static properties in TypeScript the syntax is a bit cleaner in TypeScript — but everything will work no matter which language you choose.
-If you use plugins support, the CLI will automatically use ts-node to run the plugins making it easy and fast to use TypeScript with minimal-to-no boilerplate needed for any oclif CLI.
+Everything in the core of oclif is written in TypeScript, and the CLI generator can build both fully configured TypeScript or plain JavaScript CLIs.
+Because of TypeScript static properties, the syntax is a bit cleaner in TypeScript — but everything works, no matter which language you choose.
+If you use plugins support, the CLI automatically uses ts-node

-Auto-updating Installers
+Auto-Updating Installers

 Autocomplete

-$ my-cli p<tab><tab> # will list all commands starting with 'p' for completion
+$ my-cli p<tab><tab> # lists all commands starting with 'p' for completion